aimeertaylor/pixelate/README.md

 # pixelate

-An R package to pixelate spatial predictions according to the uncertainty that surrounds them.
+An R package that varies pixel sizes to show uncertainty in geostatistical/geospatial maps

 <!--- e.g. ![ ](link-to-image) --->
 <!--- I have not figured out how to export a single code chunck figure from the vignette